apache/apex-core/dimension_computation_store.md

 dimensions.setUnifier(new DimensionsComputationUnifierImpl<InputEvent, Aggregate>());
 ```

-Here the unifier used is *DimensionsComputationUnifierImpl* which is an out-of-the-box operator present in DataTorrent distribution.
+Here the unifier used is *DimensionsComputationUnifierImpl* which is an out-of-the-box operator present in the DataTorrent distribution.

 ## Conclusion
 Aggregating huge amounts of data in real time is a major challenge that many enterprises face today.
 Dimension Computation provides a valuable way in which to think about the problem of aggregating data, and Data Torrent provides an implementation of of Dimension Computation that allows users to integrate data aggregation with their applications with minimal effort.